alexander-kuzmin-us/Log-Analysis/README.md

 # Log Analysis Project

-This is a analytical tool for log Analysis project for [Full Stack Web Developer Nanodegree on Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
+This is an analytical tool for log Analysis project for [Full Stack Web Developer Nanodegree on Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

 ## Software tools and skills used in this project